[6 Minute Read]

 Is shadow work satanic, anti-Christian, or somehow related to the occult?

 The only scary thing about shadow work is that you explore things you'd normally confront in therapy and those things are usually - well - scary.
 They're uncomfortable.
-Feelings, family dynamics, attachment issues, triggers, defense mechanisms, fears don't make for light and easy conversation.
+Things like feelings, family dynamics, attachment issues, triggers, defense mechanisms, and fears don't make for light and easy conversation.

 How do you DO shadow work?

 Shadow work involves things such as journaling, deep reflection, or letting out emotions.
 It may involve looking at different "parts" of yourself and learning to understand or feel compassion for those parts (such as a critical inner voice or a hurt inner child).
 In my own therapy experiences doing shadow work, I learned to identify when my "Shadow self" was coming out and needed to feel heard.
 I developed a lot of compassion for this part of myself that I had long labeled as "bad", needy, or weak.
 I learned to listen to her with patience and kindness and let her have a voice.
-In my visualizations during therapy, one of the ways I did that was by inviting her to sit at a table with me (I only imagined this, but you could certainly try to act it out, if you wanted to).
-These kinds of activities increase mindfulness, self-awareness, and a deeper knowledge of who you are.
+In my visualizations during therapy, one of the ways I did that was by inviting her to sit at a table with me and allow her to express her opinion (I only imagined this, but you could certainly try to act it out, if you wanted to).
+These kinds of activities increase mindfulness, self-awareness, and a deeper knowledge of who you are and what you need.

 Is shadow work dangerous?